June 14, 2019 - July 14, 2019

 Ursula Xanthe Young is a painter, illustrator, and graphic designer whose urban fairy tale images have become a trademark of street culture in San Francisco and beyond.
 Her fine-lined illustrations and colorful modern paintings exude a style that is unique and appealing to art lovers of all kinds.
 Young grew up in the green rural dales of Northern England and studied art in New York, Florence, Vermont, Oslo, and London.
 After graduating from Parsons School of Design (BFA Illustration 1996), she moved to San Francisco’s Lower Haight district and spent nearly a decade there.
 Following a stint in Alaska, Ursula has settled in Grass Valley CA, where she now lives and works.

 Anthony Holdsworth was born in England and embarked on a painting career while working as Head of Outdoor Restoration for the Uffizi Gallery in Florence, Italy.
 He continued his studies at the Bournemouth College of Art in England, and then the San Francisco Art Institute.
 Originally a landscape artist influenced by the Bay Area Figurative Art movement, Holdsworth began painting plein air cityscapes near his Oakland studio.
-Eventually he made his way to San Francisco’s Mission District, as well as more detailed renderings.
+Eventually he made his way to San Francisco’s Mission District.
 He has shown with major galleries through California and has been a recipient of the WESTAF-NEA fellowship.
 Holdsworth lives in San Francisco, and works both there and in Oakland.

 Alec Huxley is a painter based in San Francisco.
 His work, primarily representational, is filled with contrast.
 Simultaneously stark and colorful, it focuses on landscapes of the American West Coast.
 Cinematic scenes serve as imperfect records of place, time and architecture for space travellers and wild animals.
 A self taught artist, his background includes studies in business, graphic design, photography, as well as a career in printing before committing to fine art.